-Persian Literature, one of the world's oldest works of literature, is an integral part of the Persian Culture.
-It dates back to more than 2500 years ago and generally divides into two types: Poetry and Prose Writings.
+Persian Literature, one of the world's oldest works of literature, is an integral part of Persian Culture.
+It dates back to more than 2500 years ago and is generally divided into two types: Poetry and Prose Writings.
 Both forms are rich in style and meanings and include a wide range of topics like philosophy, love, God, life, human, etc.

 Classical Persian Poetry is probably the most well-known part of Persian Literature.
 Great Iranian poets and scholars like Hafez, Saadi, Khayyam, Ferdowsi, Rumi and several other literary masters composed globally known Persian poetry.

 The glory of the Persian language doesn't limit to its golden classical era.
 Modern and contemporary Iranian authors and poets have also created magnificent literary works that have engaged the attention of both national and international readers.

 Here is a list of 12 interesting books by Iranian authors on poetry, novel and history that helps you know Iran better before you take a trip.

 My Uncle Napoleon is a novel by Iraj Pezeshkzad published in Tehran in 1973 and later made into a highly popular TV series directed by Nasser Taghvai in 1976.
 "My Uncle Napoleon" is the story of three wealthy Iranian families living together in a large typical Iranian mansion (surrounded by a garden) under the monarchy of the oldest uncle.
 The story takes place at the time of the Second World War.
 The mentioned uncle, who is a retired low-level officer of the Persian Cossack Brigade, claims that he - as an important member of the brigade - has participated in crucial wars against the British Empire.
 The title "Napoleon" is sarcastically given to him by his nephews and nieces on account of his delusional claims and also his admiration for the French Emperor.